 - Cost of debris removal which exceeds 1% of the claim amount

 - Architects, surveyors or engineers’ fees that exceed 3% of the claim amount

 - Omission to avail coverage for alterations, additions, and extension

 - How is the premium calculated?

-Premiums of fire insurance plans depend on the type of policy bought, the risks covered, the sum insured, the value of the asset, usage of the asset which has been insured, expected risks and the policy extensions took.
+Premiums of fire insurance plans depend on the type of policy bought, the risks covered, the sum insured, the value of the asset, usage of the asset that has been insured, expected risks and the policy extensions taken.

 - If the sum insured is higher than the value of the property would the claim be higher?

 No, the claim would be paid on replacement value or reinstatement value clause even if you choose a higher sum insured level.